+(a) REPEAL.-Section 401 of title 10, United States Code, is amended-

+(1) in subsection (a), by striking paragraph (4);

+(A) by striking "(1)" after "(b)"; and

+(B) by striking paragraph (2);

+(3) in subsection (c), by striking paragraphs (2) and (3); and

+(4) in subsection (e), by striking paragraph (5).

+(b) RECODIFICATION AND REVISION.-

-- (a) Repeal.-Section 401 of title 10, United States Code, is amended- - (1) in subsection (a), by striking paragraph (4); - (2) in subsection (b)- - (A) by striking "(1)" after "(b)"; and - (B) by striking paragraph (2); - (3) in subsection (c), by striking paragraphs (2) and (3); and - (4) in subsection (e), by striking paragraph (5). - (b) Recodification and Revision.- - (1) IN GENERAL.-Chapter 20 of such title is amended by adding at the end the following new section:
+(1) IN GENERAL.-Chapter 20 of such title is amended by adding at the end the following new section:

 "§ 407.
-Humanitarian demining assistance: authority; limita-
+Humanitarian demining assistance: authority; limitations

-"(a) AUTHORITY.-(1) Under regulations prescribed by the Secretary of Defense, the Secretary of a military department may carry out humanitarian demining assistance in a country if the Secretary concerned determines that the assistance will promote eitherof the armed forces who participate in the activities.
+"(a) AUTHORITY.-(1) Under regulations prescribed by the Secretary of Defense, the Secretary of a military department may carry out humanitarian demining assistance in a country if the Secretary concerned determines that the assistance will promote either-

-"(A) the security interests of both the United States and the country in which the activities are to be carried out; or '(B) the specific operational readiness skills of the members ance under this section-
+"(A) the security interests of both the United States and the country in which the activities are to be carried out; or by any other department or agency of the United States. "(3) The Secretary of Defense shall ensure that no member of the armed forces, while providing humanitarian demining assistance under this section-